 (John and Burke Ramsey reversals can be heard here) https://reversespeechanalysis.org/2016/09/20/jon-benet-ramsay/

 Here is a group of reversals from the 911 call.
-There are 6 statements occurring which follow directly from each other without any gibberish between for a total of 22 words.
+There appear to be 6 statements occurring which follow directly from each other without any gibberish between for a total of 22 words.
 At this stage, the Ramsey’s apparently had no knowledge of JonBenet’s whereabouts.

 This is the forward speech dialogue: